Daniel de Oliveira (footballer): Youth

 De Oliveira attended the Claret School where he was the 1979, 1981, 1982, 1984 and 1986 Athlete of the Year.
 He is the school's all-time leading scorer (576 goals) and a five-times champion of the Eastern Intercollegiate League of Venezuela.
 During those years, he was also the 1986 and 1987 Junior National Select Team Program (LIDES) Player of the Year.
 In 1987, De Oliveira moved to the United States to attend Long Island University.
 While there, he played on the university soccer team from 1987 to 1990.
 In 1987, Soccer America named him to its All Freshmen Team.
 Daniel was the top scorer of the team in 1987 and 1990.
 He was also named the 1987 Northeast Conference Rookie of the Year.
 He finished his collegiate career with thirty-five goals making him among the all-time scoring leaders of his alma mater.
 While in college, he also played indoor soccer during the winter.
 He was part of the 1988 U-19 MITRE Indoor Soccer National Championship team Hotta Bavarian SC in Baltimore.
 During that tournament, Daniel was named ALL TOURNAMENT TEAM along his teammates Tony Meola and John Maessner.

 Professional

 After graduation, de Oliveira pursued his professional career in Venezuela, Brasil, USA, Spain, and El Salvador.
 He was with C.D.
 Luis Ángel Firpo of the El Salvadoran Primera División de Fútbol Profesional during the 1995-1996 season.
 In July 1995, he signed with the Dallas Sidekicks as a free agent and played 3 games with the team in early 1996.
 In February 1996, D.C.
 United selected de Oliveira in the 12th round (120th overall) of the 1996 MLS Inaugural Player Draft.
 He signed with United, but was waived on April 16, 1996, during the season International players League roster reduction.
-He was offered by coach Bruce Arena to stay with the Virginia affiliated team, Richmond Kikcers, but decided to leave the team.
+He was offered by coach Bruce Arena to stay with the Virginia affiliated team, Richmond Kickers, but decided to leave the team.
 On August 5, 1997, the Staten Island Vipers of USISL signed De Oliveira.